How to prepare for career fairs, both in-person and virtual

 - I read about about xyz project on your website.
 Is your department involved in that work?

 - Several graduates of my major have gone to work for your organization and they speak highly about their experience.
 What are the career paths for new hires over the first few years on the job?

 - Have an open mind.
-You may have 12 employers on your target list to speak with.
-If you have extra time, or have to wait to speak with an employer, take advantage of the opportunity to chat with other employers who aren't busy.
+You may have 12 employers on your target list to speak or chat with.
+If you have extra time, or have to wait to speak or chat with an employer, take advantage of the opportunity to chat with other employers who aren't busy.
 You might learn something to your advantage to your surprise.
 At the least, you'll be practicing initiating a conversation in a less formal business environment — and this is an essential skill in any work environment.

 We asked Virginia Tech students who attended a fair to rate their own advance preparation and their experience at the fair.

 - Of students who put a lot of time and energy into planning an introduction of themselves, 66% strongly agreed they had an appropriate introduction of themselves.

 - Of the students who attended the fair but did not plan an introduction, only 18% strongly agreed they had an appropriate introduction of themselves.